Machine Learning Fleet Efficiency: Analyzing and Optimizing Large-Scale Google TPU Systems with ML Productivity Goodput: Introduction

 This shift from hardware-centric discussions to the practical aspects of operationalization is important in understanding how to leverage and manage ML infrastructure in real-world, production environments.
 Although our study centers on Google's ML fleet, which is primarily composed of TPUs, the insights, methodologies, and best practices we present are broadly applicable to ML fleets consisting of other DSAs such as GPUs.

-We make multiple contributions in this paper. \Circled{1} First, we provide a methodology to dissect the ML fleet by segmenting it along the layers of a system stack, from the low-level hardware layer to the user-facing application layer.
+The contributions of this paper are listed as follows. \Circled{1} First, we provide a methodology to dissect the ML fleet by segmenting it along the layers of a system stack, from the low-level hardware layer to the user-facing application layer.
 This analysis reveals three major challenges for ML fleet optimization: hardware heterogeneity, workload heterogeneity, and hardware/software co-design.
+Traditional optimization strategies, which often rely on stable hardware and workload characteristics, are inadequate for addressing these dynamic interactions.
+Architecture-centric metrics, such as TOPs/Watt or peak FLOPS, while valuable for specific hardware evaluations, fall short in capturing the overall complexity and efficiency of an ML fleet.